FRL

 Why most releases never recoup

 Combine large advances, heavy marketing spend, and low royalty rates, and you get a threshold most releases can't clear.
-Industry estimates suggest roughly 80–90% of major-label releases never recoup — meaning those artists never see royalty income from the recording at all.
+Labels don't publish recoupment rates, but artist advocates and music attorneys widely estimate most major-label releases never recoup, figures of 80–90% circulate across the industry, meaning those artists never see royalty income from the recording at all.

 Primary sources

-2. [2]Recording Contract FAQUnited Musicians and Allied Workers
+2. [2]Recording Contract FAQ, United Musicians and Allied Workers [archived]

 Documented cases